 Taking on a pet monkey is not like caring for most other pets.
-A well cared for monkey can live to be anywhere from 20 to 40 years old and needs your full commitment throughout their lives.
-A pet monkey cannot do without your attention when life gets busy or circumstances change.
-They do not grow up and mature like human children do - they are permanent toddlers.
+A well-cared-for monkey can live to be anywhere from 20 to 40 years old and needs your full commitment throughout their lives.

+Monkeys may not take well to new people in your life (including spouses and children) and make it hard to get away for vacations.
 Finding a new home for a pet monkey is extremely difficult to do and psychologically and emotionally hard on the monkey which has bonded to its first owner.

-Monkeys are expensive to house (you need a secure enclosure, proper permits and sometimes additional insurance on your homeowners policy) and feed and some require specialized diets that can be time consuming to prepare.
-A significant time commitment is also needed just for routine care and cleaning up after a pet monkey but more importantly, a monkey needs a large amount of social interaction and attention from the owner.
-A pet monkey deprived of your time and attention will only develop severe behavior problems such as screaming and biting and psychological issues that can be difficult if not impossible to remedy.
+Monkeys are expensive to house (you need a secure enclosure, proper permits and sometimes additional insurance on your homeowner's policy) and feed and some require specialized diets that can be time-consuming to prepare.
+A significant time commitment is also needed just for routine care and cleaning up after a pet monkey.

+Most importantly, a monkey needs a large amount of social interaction and attention.
+A pet monkey deprived of your time and attention will only develop severe behavior problems such as screaming and biting but will also develop psychological issues that can be difficult if not impossible to remedy.